lucasvazo/csv_splitter/README.md

 # CSV Splitter

-This project is a simple CSV splitter written in TypeScript.
+I ran into the problem of CSV files being too big for integrating with Airtable, for instance.
+So I created this small code to split them with pure typescript.
 It takes a CSV file from the input folder, splits it into smaller CSV files based on the maximum file size specified by the user (in megabytes), and outputs the split files into the output folder.

 ## How to Use